paalkobb/springDataJpaExamples/README.md

 You do not have to create Tables in the database.
 ### 2)<br>
-Run the application once, this way Spring Data JPA will create all necessary database tables.
+Run the application once.
+This way Spring Data JPA will create all necessary database tables.
-After this you can run the test queries.
+After this you can run the test queries against your local database instance.